|

 Evaluation of forecast optimality in economics and finance has almost

-variance as the forecast horizon grows.
-Using analytical results we show in
+the forecast horizon grows.
+Using analytical results we show in this paper that

-this paper that all the standard properties of optimal forecasts can be invalid
+all the standard properties of optimal forecasts can be invalid under

-under asymmetric loss and nonlinear data generating processes and thus may be
+asymmetric loss and nonlinear data generating processes and thus may be very

-considered in the literature.
-We also present new results on forecast error
+than previously considered in the literature.
+We also present new results on

-properties that may be tested when the forecaster's loss function is unknown
+forecast error properties that may be tested when the forecaster's loss

 Keywords: forecast evaluation,